Aviation Terms Glossary: Pilot Jargon Decoded

 Go Around — Procedure where a pilot abandons the landing approach and initiates a climb to a safe altitude, typically due to runway incursion, unstable approach, or ATC instructions.

-Groundspeed — Speed of the aircraft in relation to the ground.
+Ground Speed — Speed of the aircraft in relation to the ground.

 H

-Hot Start — Engine start that occurs with normal engine rotation, but exhaust temperature exceeds
+Hot Start — Engine start where normal engine rotation occurs, but the exhaust temperature exceeds prescribed limits, often due to an excessively rich fuel mixture in the combustor.

 I